neijrr/nextcloud_passwords_handbook_ru/Developers/Api/Share-Api.md

 #### Notes
  - This command will fail if sharing is disabled
+ - The `limit` can not be less than 5 or more than 256
- - This api endpoint has a rate limit of 48 requests in 5 minutes
+ - This api endpoint has a rate limit of 45 requests per minute